-The most popular metaphor to explain optimism is the concept of ”glass-half-full.”
+A popular metaphor to explain optimism is the concept of ”glass half full.”

-Optimists have a built-in attitude to be hopeful all the time and consider the possibilities of good things happening in life.
+Optimists have a built-in attitude to be hopeful and consider the possibilities of good things happening in life.

-The word ‘optimism’ comes from the Latin word ‘optimum,’ meaning ‘the best.”
-In psychology, optimism or dispositional optimism is a set of beliefs and traits that help individuals in reflecting on the positive aspects of life rather than the negative ones.
+The word “optimism” comes from the Latin word optimum, meaning “the best.”
+In psychology, optimism or dispositional optimism is a set of beliefs and traits that help individuals reflect on the positive aspects of life rather than the negative ones.
 It is a personality pattern that displays resilience and personal strength.

 Optimism is all about how we perceive things.
 Consider the following example:

 A and B are two individuals of the same age and background.
 Both of them are undergoing stressful separations from their respective long-term marital relationships.
-The emotional turmoil has completely shattered both these persons equally.
-However, B decides to focus on his career and tries to move on in life.
-On the other hand, A gets emotionally stuck and fails to foresee any good things that might ever happen to him after this.
+The emotional turmoil has completely shattered both these people equally.
+However, B decides to focus on their career and tries to move on in life.
+On the other hand, A gets emotionally stuck and fails to foresee any good things that might ever happen to them after this.

 Clearly, in this instance, B is more optimistic than A, even though they are undergoing similar circumstances in life.
 Optimism is essentially a mindset – the way we shape our thoughts and choose to attend to them decides how positively we can address our troubles.